 As a chill creeps into the air pickerel fishing in spots like tidal tributary rivers and the Eastern Shore millponds will only get better and better.
 And wherever you live in the Mid-Atlantic region, there’s a good chance some decent pickerel fishing is close to home.
-In fact, not only will you find them in the fresher tidal zones of Chesapeake tributaries and those millponds, pickerel fishing can be good in lakes from Delaware clear down through Virginia.
+In fact, not only will you find them in the fresher tidal zones of Chesapeake tributaries and those millponds, pickerel fishing can be good in some lakes and ponds from Delaware clear down through Virginia.
 If you want to target this species over the winter, be sure to employ these tactics.

 - Stick with live bait.
 A live bull minnow is tough to beat, when it comes to tempting a pickerel into biting.
 Popular methods include: